-What to Do if Your Dog Has Been Shocked or Electrocuted
+What to Do If Your Dog Has Been Shocked or Electrocuted

-The other day I was sitting at my kitchen table when I heard the most awful howling sound.
+The other day, I was sitting at my kitchen table when I heard the most awful howling sound.
 Before I could even jump from my chair, my beagle, Sadie, was running towards me with a look of terror on her face.
 My beagle rarely howls, so I knew something was wrong.
 After spending a few minutes comforting her, I went into the living room to see if I could figure out what had spooked the poor pup.
-Well, it didn't take me long to notice that the lamp was no longer working due to a chewed up cord.
+Well, it didn't take me long to notice that the lamp was no longer working due to a chewed-up cord.
 Unfortunately, Sadie had learned a valuable yet shocking lesson!

-After examining Sadie's mouth I called her veterinarian to ask if there was anything in particular I should do or look for.
+After examining Sadie's mouth, I called her veterinarian to ask if there was anything in particular I should do or look for.
 After all, I had never dealt with an electrocuted dog before.
 The vet told me to look for signs of swelling and to ice the area that was shocked.
-She also told me to keep an eye on her for the next few hours to make sure that she didn't act strange or disoriented.
+She also told me to keep an eye on Sadie for the next few hours to make sure that she didn't act strange or disoriented.

-Sadie survived her shocking afternoon and thankfully, only had to deal with a red and irritated tongue for a short period of time.
+Sadie survived her shocking afternoon and, thankfully, only had to deal with a red and irritated tongue for a short period of time.

 Perform CPR if Necessary